BomberFish/blog/_posts/2023-10-20-mrchromebox-notes.md

 - Got to winPE, trackpad did not work.
 USB mouse did though.
 - Couldn't start installation, complained about missing disk drivers

+## Windows 10

+- Worked fine, needed to install EC drivers from CoolStar.
+- Make sure to use a dedicated Windows USB installer such as WoeUSB on Linux.

 ## Fedora 38 Workstation

 - Booted and installed fine